iann0036/tf-cfn-provider/docs/providers/google/ComputeBackendService.md

 `QueryStringBlacklist` - (Optional) Names of query string parameters to exclude in cache keys.
 All other parameters will be included.
 Either specify `QueryStringWhitelist` or `QueryStringBlacklist`, not both. '&' and '=' will be percent encoded and not treated as delimiters.

 `QueryStringWhitelist` - (Optional) Names of query string parameters to include in cache keys.
 All other parameters will be excluded.
 Either specify `QueryStringWhitelist` or `QueryStringBlacklist`, not both. '&' and '=' will be percent encoded and not treated as delimiters.

-`Oauth2ClientId` - (Required) The client ID for use with OAuth 2.0.

-`Oauth2ClientSecret` - (Required) The client secret for use with OAuth 2.0.

 ## Return Values